Clinical-Genomics/fusion-report/docs/score.md

 $$
 Fusion Indication Index = 0.5 * \sum_{tool}^{tools provided} f(fusion, tool) + 0.5 * \sum_{db}^{dbs provided} g(fusion, db)*w(db)
 $$

+`Tools provided` is the sum of the tools that are passed as CLI arguments. `DBs provided` are the sum of the DBs that are considered.

 Weights for databases are as follows: